Laurentian High School: History

-1950s – increasing enrollment
+The project generated some controversy as the Collegiate Board presented a plan that included an auditorium, two gymnasiums, and a cafeteria.
+The Ottawa Property Owners Association, with support of Ottawa mayor Charlotte Whitton, objected to these as expensive and unneeded.
+The dispute delayed the construction of the school for some time.
 The sod was turned by Claude Biseau, former President of Carleton University on September 11, 1956.
-The Mayor of Ottawa from 1957 to 1960, George H. Nelms, placed the granite cornerstone on June 24, 1957.
+Ottawa mayor George H. Nelms placed the granite cornerstone on June 24, 1957.
 When the school opened in September 1958, 600 students enrolled, which was twice the number that had been expected.
-Mr. W.B.
-Wallen was LHS' first principal.
-The LHS students reduced overcrowding at Nepean High School (Ottawa) and Fisher Park High School.
-Fisher High's enrolment dropped from 1,900 to 1,439 students.
+The opening of LHS reduced overcrowding at Nepean High School and Fisher Park High School.

-The LHS motto, by wisdom and by courage was chosen.
-The LHS yearbook, initially known as Laurentian Review was renamed the Laureate.
+The school was built during the same period as Rideau High School and Ridgemont High School and features the same base design by architects Hazelgrove, Lithwick and Lambert.
+The school had a library, science labs, tech shops, a cafeteria, an auditorium, two gymnasiums, tennis courts, and a sports field with an oval track known as the R.D.
+Campbell Stadium.

 Construction continued for the entire first year of the school.
 Over time, Laurentian expanded twice, bringing its capacity to 1,143 students.
 By 1957, a new wing added 23 classes and an auditorium seating 750.
-The R. D. Campbell stadium, was named after the former Director of Athletics at Glebe Collegiate was constructed in 1958.
-LHS, which won the intermediate cross country race at Britannia in 1956, hosted 5000 at an interscholastic track meet in 1958.
-On May 30, 1959, the Ottawa Valley Invitational Track Meet held at R.D.
-Campbell Stadium attracted competitors from Deep River to Cornwall.
+The R. D. Campbell stadium, was named after the former director of athletics at Glebe Collegiate Institute was constructed in 1958.

-In 1958, LHS symphonic band came in second at the Ottawa Music Festival and participated in its first exchange visit to Knowlton, Quebec.

-Student activities included student parliament, art, history, library, curling, radio, stamp & coin collecting.
-The Laurentian Arts Guild produced musicals with the assistance of the drama and musical club while art students furnished backdrops.